chenshuiluke/hackernews-browser-addon/README.md

 # hackernews-browser-addon
-A Firefox and Chrome addon that allows you to view top hackernews posts with the click of a button!
+A Firefox and Chrome addon that lists up to FIVE HUNDRED of the latest and hottest Hacker News stories with the click of a button.

 [Firefox Installation Page](https://addons.mozilla.org/en-US/firefox/addon/hackernews-browser-addon/)